IBM-Security/verify-sdk-javascript/samples/ropc/node/README.md

 SCOPE=openid
 ```

-From your CLI (Command Line Interface), at the root of your project:
-- `npm install`
+2. `npm install`
-- `npm run start`
+3. `npm run start`
-- Enter user credentials when prompted
+4. In your CLI follow the prompts to authenticate.

 Following successful authentication, authenticated user information will be returned.